rmudabon/ingenuity-trial/README.md

 npm install
 ```

-Second, run two terminals and run the development server in the first terminal:
+Second, run two terminals and run the development server in the first terminal in port 3000:

 ```bash
 npm run dev